University of North Florida: Activities

 UNF's Student Government is allocated $4.2 million in student fees annually to provide various services to students.
 The Student Government funds the Osprey Involvement Center (including over 200 clubs), the Lend-a-Wing Food Pantry, Osprey Life and Productions, the John A. Delaney Student Union, the Student Wellness Complex, and intramural sports.
 It is made up of three branches and an independent office: Legislative, Executive, Judicial, and the Office of Elections.
 The Executive Branch is managed by the Student Body President who also serves as the student representative on the UNF Board of Trustees.
 The Legislative Branch is composed of the Senate with 40 elected senators, led by an internally elected cabinet.
 The Judicial Branch is composed of nine justices, including a Chief Justice, appointed by the President and confirmed by the Senate.
 The Office of Elections is managed by a commissioner appointed by the President and approved by the Senate.

-UNF's Fraternity and Sorority life is the largest student entity on campus with 32 Greek-lettered organizations.
-The chapters are advised by university staff and organized into four councils: Interfraternity Council, Multicultural Greek Council, National Pan-Hellenic Council, and Panhellenic Council.
-There is also a chapter of Order of Omega.
-Fraternities and sororities include: